No booking fees on the app

 York to London Kings Cross train travel guide

-The train journey from York to London Kings Cross combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from York, you can get to London Kings Cross in just 1h 50m, making it an ideal and convenient choice for travelling between them.
+Travelling by train from York to London Kings Cross is efficient and offers a scenic and comfortable experience.
+With frequent departures from York, you can reach London Kings Cross in just 1h 53m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking